-The Centre for Literacy is a centre of expertise that supports best practices and informed policy development in literacy and essential skills by creating bridges between research, policy and practice.
-We do this through learning events (including institutes and workshops), action research projects and publications, and also through our library services and website.
+Canada’s pre-eminent literacy organization, The Centre for Literacy supports best practices and informed policy development in literacy and essential skills by creating bridges between research, policy and practice.
+We do this through learning events (including institutes and workshops), action research projects and publications, and through our website.
+Read more about The Centre

 Your donations support:

 A reading promotion project at the Montreal Children's Hospital, and other action-research projects

 A series of webinars developed in cooperation with the European Basic Skills Network (ESBN) to lay the groundwork for the 2015 Summer Institute.
 Register here.

 English under the Arches (EUA): Innovative Workplace Training at McDonald’s USA (Thursday, May 7, 2015, 1:00 – 2:15 p.m.(EST))